 Religion and spirituality are complex but important topics in the wake of a loss.
 Religion can be an incredible comfort in times of loss.
-Losses can also cause us to question our faith, as we struggle to make sense of the death.
-And, in cases like the quote above, grief can confuse our feelings about our faith and our faith can confuse feelings about our grief.
+But losses can also cause us to question our faith, as we struggle to make sense of the death.
+And, in cases like the quote above, grief can confuse our feelings about our faith… and our faith can confuse feelings about our grief.

-(There is a whole separate discussion in here about those who grieve without belief in God or an afterlife, but that is a post for another day!)
+(There’s a separate discussion to be had about those who grieve without belief in God or an afterlife, but that is a post for another day!)

-When a person of deep faith loses someone, it is important to remember that grief is about their own experience of loss, it is not a pain or sympathy for where their loved one is.
-It is perfectly reasonable that one believes their loved one is in a better place, and still to feel overwhelmed with the pain of being separated from them.
-Further, one can believe in a greater plan, while still experiencing the pain of their absence.
-It is not selfish to grieve, it is not a loss of faith.
-It is a normal reaction to a devastating situation that can co-exist with the comfort of one’s faith and spirituality.
+When a person of deep faith loses someone, it’s important to remember that grief is about their own experience of loss.
+It’s perfectly reasonable for someone to believe that their loved one is in a better place, and still to feel overwhelmed with the pain of being separated from them.
+Furthermore, a person can believe in a greater plan—all while still experiencing the pain of absence.
+It’s not selfish to grieve, and it’s definitely not a loss of faith.
+It’s a normal reaction to a devastating situation that can coexist with the comfort of one’s faith and spirituality.

 Faith communities should be a place of comfort and support in times of loss.
-Thankfully for many they are.
-But the longer I work with grievers the more I learn that not every faith community brings this support.
-Some bring judgment and criticism for the emotions of grief, fixating on the idea that grief and faith cannot co-exist.
-Some are left feeling their grief has been minimized or misunderstood when they are not allowed to express their grief emotions.
+Thankfully, for many they are.
+But, the longer I work with grievers, the more I learn that not every faith community brings this support.
+In fact, some bring judgment and criticism for the emotions of grief, fixating on the idea that grief and faith cannot coexist.
+This leaves grievers feeling as though their grief has been minimized or misunderstood.
 If you have felt this way, I encourage you to consider that grieving the separation from someone you love can exist along with a faith that they are in a better place and that you will see them again.

-Now, Rick and Kay Warren and I don’t see eye to eye on a lot of issues, but a few months ago Kay Warren posted on facebook when she was getting frustrated with people pushing her to move on after the suicide of their son.
+Now, Rick and Kay Warren and I don’t see eye-to-eye on a lot of issues, but a few months ago Kay posted on Facebook that she was getting frustrated with people pushing her to move on after the suicide death of their son.
 Though she doesn’t specifically address the internal conflict discussed above, she does give her perspective as a grieving mother and Evangelical Christian.
-It is safe to say this is one area that I couldn’t agree more with Kay Warren.
-In case you missed it, here are the words she shared on facebook:
+It’s safe to say this is one area that I couldn’t agree more with Kay.
+In case you missed it, here are the words she shared on Facebook:

 As the one-year anniversary of Matthew’s death approaches, I have been shocked by some subtle and not-so-subtle comments indicating that perhaps I should be ready to “move on.”
 The soft, compassionate cocoon that has enveloped us for the last 11 1/2 months had lulled me into believing others would be patient with us on our grief journey, and while I’m sure many will read this and quickly say “Take all the time you need,” I’m increasingly aware that the cocoon may be in the process of collapsing.
 It’s understandable when you take a step back.
 I mean, life goes on.
 The thousands who supported us in the aftermath of Matthew’s suicide wept and mourned with us, prayed passionately for us, and sent an unbelievable volume of cards, letters, emails, texts, phone calls, and gifts.
 The support was utterly amazing.
 But for most, life never stopped – their world didn’t grind to a horrific, catastrophic halt on April 5, 2013.
 In fact, their lives have kept moving steadily forward with tasks, routines, work, kids, leisure, plans, dreams, goals etc. LIFE GOES ON.
 And some of them are ready for us to go on too.
 They want the old Rick and Kay back.
 They secretly wonder when things will get back to normal for us – when we’ll be ourselves, when the tragedy of April 5, 2013 will cease to be the grid that we pass everything across.
 And I have to tell you – the old Rick and Kay are gone.
 They’re never coming back.
 We will never be the same again.
 There is a new “normal.”
 April 5, 2013 has permanently marked us.
 It will remain the grid we pass everything across for an indeterminate amount of time….maybe forever.